node-real/megafuel-client-example/payment-gateway/readme.md

 # Payment Gateway Example

 In payment scenarios, it's most common for users to pay with stablecoins.
 However, users might not possess the gas token of the specific blockchain network.
-Therefore, Megafuel allows payment gateways or other third parties to pay the gas fee on behalf of the users.
+Therefore, MegaFuel allows payment gateways or other third parties to pay the gas fee on behalf of the users.

 ## Prepare Work